dustinnewman98/Mono/README.md

 This is my personal website built largely with [Gatsby](https://www.gatsbyjs.org).

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/), or right below!.
+For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/), or right below!

 ## Structure